Combodo/iTop/readme.txt

 1.1 Special Thanks To:
     -----------------
 Bruno Bonfils for his guidance about LDAP and authentication.
-Randall Badilla Castro, for the Spanish translation.
+Randall Badilla Castro for the Spanish translation.
-Jonathan Lucas and David Gumbel from ITOMIG BmBh, for the german translation.
+Jonathan Lucas and David Gumbel from ITOMIG BmBh, for the German translation.
-Christian Lempereur, for his feedbacks.
-Olivier Fouquet, for his feedbacks.
+Christian Lempereur and Olivier Fouquet for their feedbacks.
+Everaldo Coelho and the Oxygen Team for their wonderful icons.
+The JQuery team and the all the jQuery plugins authors for developing such a powerful library.

 2. INSTALLATION